tclarke/vc3-2023/README.md

 Theory of operation
 -------------------
 It's a pretty simple program optimized for size not speed.
 I'm using some routines written by Deam Belfield, to clear the screen and draw the characters in the correct place.
+I've rewritten them a bit to cut size down as much as possible.

 The coordinates of the border asterisks are stored as bytes in the stack area.
 There's some buffer above it to ensure we don't overwrite the code during routine calls.